tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Authenticate-with-Azure-Active-Directory.md

 To learn more about Azure AD integration in Azure Storage, see [Authenticating requests to Azure Storage using Azure Active Directory](https://docs.microsoft.com/azure/storage/common/storage-auth-aad).

 For more information on the advantages of using Azure AD in your application, see [Integrating with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/active-directory-how-to-integrate).

+> [!TIP]
+> Authenticating and authorizing access to blob and queue data with Azure AD provides superior security and ease of use over other authorization options.
+For example, by using Azure AD, you avoid having to store your account access key with your code, as you do with Shared Key authorization.
+While you can continue to use Shared Key authorization with your blob and queue applications, Microsoft recommends moving to Azure AD where possible.
+>
+> Similarly, you can continue to use shared access signatures (SAS) to grant fine-grained access to resources in your storage account, but Azure AD offers similar capabilities without the need to manage SAS tokens or worry about revoking a compromised SAS.
+>
+> For more information about Azure AD integration in Azure Storage, see [Authenticating requests to Azure Storage using Azure Active Directory](https://docs.microsoft.com/azure/storage/common/storage-auth-aad).

 ## Use OAuth access tokens for authentication